 The only downside is that the train station in Segovia is a little further away from the center.
 About 2 km.
 But if your hotel is nearby, it may be better for you.
 You can check schedules and rates in this link

 My hotel was in the center so we arrived by bus and we walked there.
 The hotel where we stayed is Hotel Condes de Castilla and I highly recommend it.
 It’s located in an old building, with a medieval vibe, right in the center.
 In spite of being in the center, it was quiet and we rested well at night.
-The staff was very friendly, they kept our luggage after our check out so we can keep enjoying Segovia.
+The staff was very friendly, they kept our luggage after our check out so we could keep enjoying Segovia.
 And they also have a restaurant.

 What to see in Segovia